-Bobwhites are also flavorful and used to some extent for meat and eggs, but the main demand for them comes from shooting preserves, breeding farms, wild release projects, hobby breeders, etc. There are some nice breeds of bobwhite quail that have also been selected for size, meat, egg production, color and markings, and other traits.
-It takes about 10 to 16 weeks for bobwhites to reach market weight, while coturnix reach market weight at only about 6 to 8 weeks of age.
+Bobwhites are also flavorful and used to some extent for meat and eggs, but the main demand for them comes from shooting preserves, breeding farms, wild release projects, hobby breeders, etc. There are some nice breeds of bobwhite quail that have also been selected for size, meat, egg production, markings, etc. It takes about 10 to 16 weeks for bobwhites to reach market weight, while coturnix reach market weight at only about 6 to 8 weeks of age.

 Says Susan Cole: "The articles and pictures in the Gazette are amazing and the eggs & chicks I've bought out of the classified ads have turned out great.
 The article on raising quail by Nancy Egerer showed me a great way to provide water for newly hatched chicks!.
-The care and feeding tips in the magazine are especially helpful.
+The care and feeding tips for game birds in the Gazette are very helpful.

-Shelly Johnson said, "I've found the advertisers in the magazine to be very reliable and helpful.
-After reading the great articles on button quail and coturnix quail in the last Gazette, we bought some out of the classifieds and they're doing great.
-We've got the button quail in cages in the house and they're doing fine.
-The information on ducks in the Gazette is also great and we're now building a small pond in our backyard and will begin breeding wood ducks and pintails in the spring--they are absolutely gorgeous!"
+Shelly Johnson said, "I've found the advertisers in the magazine to be reliable and helpful.
+After reading the articles on button quail and coturnix quail in the last Game Bird Gazette, we bought some out of the classifieds and they're doing great.
+We've got the button quail in the house and they're doing fine.

 We receive many inquiries about diets for game birds and waterfowl.
 There is a lot of information on feeding game birds in each issue of the Gazette.

 Mazuri Game Bird, Ratite, & Waterfowl Diets